 - Awning – an additional watertight tarpaulin which extends over the entrance area to increase the usable area.

 - Interior and bags – A loop is often provided on the ceiling for the lantern.
-Sewn-in pockets are useful to store small parts such as car keys and flashlight and stuff you want to find quick.
+Sewn-in pockets are useful to store small parts such as car keys, a torch and stuff you want to find quick.

 The tent poles are commonly made of fiberglass, aluminum, aluminum alloys and carbon.
 But the best tents for camping are equipped with lightweight aluminum poles.
 They guarantee sufficient stability at high loads also in extreme cold.